 Still, he decides to forge ahead.
 He gets the ingredients (including tempura flour--I didn't know this existed!
-I'm still trying to find a store that sells it).
+I did find a store that sells it).
 When Kenji gets home, Shiro warns him that he isn't skilled at tempura so the meal that evening might not be very good (Shiro is ignoring Julie Child's advice to never apologize for a meal, no matter how crappy).

 He then proceeds to dip and fry the vegetables, which come out okay.
 I can attest that vegetable tempura is less problematic than meat or fish tempura.

 He then moves on to the shrimp (see panel).